Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 • There’s a distinct difference between live commentary and audio guides.
 While audio guides offer language versatility and clarity, live commentary, often provided on luxurious cruises, adds a personal touch and can be more engaging and humorous.
 Choose what works best for you!

 • Open boat tours are ideal for catching impeccable views of the surrounding landmarks.
-However, make sure to check the weather before booking them.
+However, make sure to check the weather before booking them; in the winter, a closed, heated boat is a better option without compromising on your views.

 • Check all details before booking your Amsterdam Canal Cruise.
 Check the timings, departure points, exclusions, inclusions, and other details.